jgouneau/jgouneau.github.io/content/project/Semi-Supervised YOLOv2/index.md

 ---

 ## Summary
-This project was carried out during an internship with IRIT, Toulouse, with Axel Carlier as tutor.
+This project was carried out during an internship at [IRIT](https://www.irit.fr/en/home/), Toulouse, with Axel Carlier as tutor.

 {{% callout warning %}}
 The code provided is only an untested python scripts version of the Google Colab Notebook.